Twenty First Century Books

 I had read that upon Tesla's death that the U.S. government stormed his residence and lab seizing all of his note's and papers, this being done without a proper warrant.
 Is this true to your knowledge? and if so has anything been done to recover the property?

+This story is historically incorrect.
+Tesla—s papers did not disappear.
 From all accounts, the actions taken following Dr. Tesla's death on January 7, 1943 were conducted in an orderly and respectful fashion.
-According to those present at the time, Tesla's papers and other personal possessions were placed under the charge of the Office of Alien Property which issued a certificate of ownership to his nephew Sava Kosanovich.
-It being wartime and considering Tesla's involvement in remote detection and advanced weapons development, it is believed the materials were thoroughly inspected for items that might have been important to national defense.
-The estate was consolidated at a Manhattan storage facility and in 1952 it was shipped off to Yugoslavia.
+According to those present at the time, Tesla's papers and other personal possessions were placed under the charge of the Office of Alien Property.
+His supposedly 'lost' papers, even the ones on advanced weapons, along with his personal belongings, were brought to the Manhattan Warehouse and Storage Co., locked up, and a certificate of ownership was issued to his nephew Sava Kosanovic.
+It being wartime and considering Tesla's involvement in remote detection and advanced weapons development the papers were quickly inspected for items possibly important to national defense and then microfilmed.
+FBI documents obtained under the Freedom of Information Act (FOIA) show that these United States Government microfilms were made available for use by the U.S. Army, Navy, and Air Force.
+In 1952 the consolidated estate was shipped to Yugoslavia.

 A report by Charlotte Muzar on the disposition of Tesla's papers and personal effects.